Anjelica Bette Fellini: Early life

-Fellini was born in New York City where she was raised and currently resides.
-At an early age Fellini attended ballet school at the Lincoln Center, New York.
+Fellini was born in New York City where she was raised and resides.
+At an early age, Fellini attended the School of American Ballet (SAB) at the Lincoln Center, New York.

 Career

 Fellini began her career as a dancer on Broadway.

 Her dance instructor first suggested she should take up acting, noting her lively and expressive character; by the age of 20, Fellini was performing on stage in The Phantom of the Opera.

-In 2018, Fellini landed her first regular television role in Fox's The Gifted as Rebecca Hoover, also known as Twist, a former mental patient mutant, liberated by the Inner Circle.
+In 2018, Fellini landed her first regular television role in Fox's The Gifted as Rebecca Hoover, also known as Twist, a former mental patient mutant liberated by the Inner Circle.

-In 2020, Fellini was cast in a main role as Blair Wesley in the Netflix teen comedy-drama television series Teenage Bounty Hunters, alongside Maddie Phillips, who plays her twin-sister Sterling, with Blair being the more rebellious sister.
-The series reached number one on the Netflix Top 10, soon after it was first aired.
+In 2019, Fellini was cast in a main role as Blair Wesley in the Netflix teen comedy-drama television series Teenage Bounty Hunters alongside Maddie Phillips, who plays her twin-sister Sterling, with Blair being the more rebellious sister.
+The series reached number one on the Netflix Top 10 soon after it first aired.

-The next year, Fellini starred in the Wes Anderson film The French Dispatch, whose cast includes Tilda Swinton, Elisabeth Moss, Bill Murray, Benicio del Toro, Saoirse Ronan, Christoph Waltz and Anjelica Huston.
+In 2021, Fellini appeared in the Wes Anderson film The French Dispatch, whose cast includes Tilda Swinton, Elisabeth Moss, Bill Murray, Benicio del Toro, Saoirse Ronan, Christoph Waltz, and Anjelica Huston.